Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** An organized plan or system of doing something.
 **Sentence:** The government introduced a new scheme to help farmers access financial aid.
 **Conversation:**
-A – What is the new government program for farmers?
+A – What is the new government program for farmers
 B – It’s a scheme to provide financial support for smallholders.

 ---